outofcoffee/imposter/docs/tips_tricks.md

 2. Set `version: x.y.z` in an `.imposter.yaml` file in the config directory, or
 3. Set `version: x.y.z` in your `$HOME/imposter/config.yaml` file

+If you're using the Imposter [GitHub Actions](github_actions.md) in your CI/CD workflow, you can:

+1. Set the `version` input to the `imposter-github-action/start-mocks` action, or
+2. Set `version: x.y.z` in an `.imposter.yaml` file in the config directory

 ## Using a local Imposter JAR with the CLI

 You can use a local Imposter JAR file with the CLI.